 Just remember that if you're abroad and can normally access golf coverage in your home country, you can use one of our best VPN recommendations to tap into your usual service - though 5ft putts sadly aren't as easy to convert.

-2020 PGA Tour live stream: how to watch golf online in Australia
+2021 PGA Tour live stream: how to watch golf online in Australia this year

 Down Under, the most comprehensive golf coverage is offered by Kayo Sports.
 This great over-the-top streaming service offers access to over 50 sports live and on-demand, with some its big name channels including Fox Sports, ESPN, and beIN Sports.